 South Dakota

-Source: South Dakota Administrative Rules 44:73:06:07 Nursing Service Staffing.
+Source: South Dakota Administrative Rules 44:73:06:07 Nursing service staffing.

 Tennessee

 The Tennessee Rules and Regulations do not set a CNA staffing ratio requirement.
-However, they do stipulate that each resident must receive a minimum of two HPRD, of which .4 must be provided by licensed nursing personnel.
+However, they stipulate that each resident must receive a minimum of two HPRD, of which .4 must be provided by licensed nursing personnel.

-Source: Tennessee Rules and Regulations CHAPTER 0720-18 Standards for Nursing Homes.
+Source: Tennessee Rules and Regulations Chapter 0720-18 Standards for Nursing Homes.

 Texas